Patient education: Warfarin (Coumadin) (Beyond the Basics)

 The normal clotting mechanism is a complex process that involves multiple substances (clotting factors).
 These factors are produced by the liver and act in sequence to form a blood clot.
 In order for the liver to produce some of the clotting factors, adequate amounts of vitamin K must be available.
 Warfarin blocks one of the enzymes that uses vitamin K to make some of the clotting factors, and in turn reduces their production.
 As a result, the clotting mechanism is disrupted and it takes longer for the blood to clot.

 WHY DO I NEED WARFARIN?

-Warfarin is also used in people who have previously developed harmful clots, including patients who have had a stroke, heart attack, a clot which has traveled to the lung (pulmonary embolism), or a blood clot in the leg (deep venous thrombosis or DVT).
+Warfarin is also used in people who have already developed a harmful blood clot, including some patients who have had a stroke, heart attack, a clot that has traveled to the lung (pulmonary embolism or PE), or a blood clot in the leg (deep vein thrombosis or DVT).

 WARFARIN SIDE EFFECTS

 The major complication associated with warfarin is bleeding.
 The risk of bleeding is different in different people.
 Bleeding risk is greatest during the few weeks warfarin is started and during periods of illness.
 In general, the risk of major internal bleeding is about 1 to 3 percent per year; patients who have tolerated warfarin well for at least six months and are on a stable dose of warfarin usually have a risk for major internal bleeding that is closer to 1 percent per year.
 Excessive bleeding, or hemorrhage, can occur from any area of the body, and patients on warfarin should report any falls or accidents, as well as signs or symptoms of bleeding or unusual bruising.
 Signs of unusual bleeding include bleeding from the gums, blood in the urine, bloody or dark stool, a nosebleed, or vomiting blood.